vnavascues/direct-request-coordinator/media/README_CHAINLINK_HACKATON_2022_02_FALL.md

 - Adopted `fulfillData()` as fulfillment method instead of `fallback()` (which has been removed).
 - Standardised and improved custom errors and removed unused ones.
 - Standardised and improved events.
-- Added `Spec.paymentType` which enables REQUEST LINK payment as a percentage (as permiryad), apart from the flat payment type already supported.
+- Added `Spec.paymentType` which enables REQUEST LINK payment as a percentage (as permyriad), apart from the flat payment type already supported.
 A percentage REQUEST LINK payment is more beneficial from the Operator point of view and allows setting `minContractPaymentLinkJuels` as 0 Juels in all DRCoordinator TOML job specs (simplifying and standardising them all).
 - Added support for whitelisting consumers on-chain per `Spec` (authorised consumers), as DRCoordinator TOML job specs must use the `requesters` field to protect themselves from spamming attacks (due to low `minContractPaymentLinkJuels`).
 - Added a refund mode.
 If SPOT LINK payment is less than REQUEST LINK payment DRCoordinator refunds Consumer the difference.
 - Added `consumerMaxPayment`, which allows Consumer to set a maximum LINK amount willing to pay per request.
 - Added multi Price Feed support (2-hop mode).
 DRCoordinator can calculate the wei units of GASTKN per unit of LINK (`weiPerUnitLink`) using two price feeds: GASTKN / TKN (`priceFeed1`) and LINK / TKN (`priceFeed2`).
 This mode allows to deploy DRCoordinator on networks where the LINK / GASTKN Price Feed is not available, e.g. Gnosis Chain, Moonriver, Moonbeam, Metis, etc.
 - Replaced the L2 Sequencer Offline Flag logic with [L2 Sequencer Uptime Status Feeds](https://docs.chain.link/data-feeds/l2-sequencer-feeds) to check L2 Sequencer availability on Arbitrum, Metis and Optimism.
 - Added public lock in `DRCoordinator.sol` as per [Read-only Reentrancy](https://www.youtube.com/watch?v=8D5ZJyU-dX0).
 It may be useful for Consumer devs as DRCoordinator has methods like `availableFunds` which result varies if read during `requestData()` and `fulfillData()` execution.
-- Added `permiryadFactor`, which allows tuning the fee percentage limits.
+- Added `permyriadFactor`, which allows tuning the fee percentage limits.
 - Improved interfaces and contracts inheritance.
 - Simplified `DRCoordinator.cancelRequest()` by loading `FulfillConfig.expiration` and `FulfillConfig.payment`.
 - Improved the Consumer libraries (contracts), e.g. `DRCoordinatorClient.sol`, `ChainlinkExternalFulfillmentCompatible.sol`.